Guide to STAR Measures

 STAR Measures Overview

-AAVBC’s STAR Measures Overview provides a concise, evidence-informed framework to help organizations understand CMS requirements, improve quality scores, and strengthen performance across value-based programs.
+AAVBC’s Star Measures Overview provides a concise, evidence-informed framework to help organizations understand CMS requirements, improve quality scores, and strengthen performance across value-based programs.

 Learn more

-STAR Measures in Value-Based Care: A Framework for Quality Assessment and Performance Optimization
+Star Measures in Value-Based Care: A Framework for Quality Assessment and Performance Optimization

 Key Financial Impact Findings

-• More than 92% of members were in a 3.5-star MA-PD plan or better in 2024.
-That figure decreased slightly for 2025 to 89.84%.⁶
+• Enrollment Quality: Over 92% of members were in 3.5-star or better plans in 2024, decreasing slightly to 89.8% for 2025⁶

 2025 Quality Bonus Payment Structure

-Introduction to STAR Measures
+Introduction to Star Measures

 Historical Context and Development

-The 5-STAR Rating System Explained
+The 5-Star Rating System Explained

-The STAR rating system employs a 5-point scale where higher ratings indicate superior performance:
+The Star rating system employs a 5-point scale where higher ratings indicate superior performance:

 Regulatory Consequences for Poor Performance

-The Centers for Medicare and Medicaid Services (CMS) may terminate a Medicare Advantage plan that fails to achieve a three-star rating or higher for three consecutive years.
+The Centers for Medicare and Medicaid Services (CMS) may terminate a Medicare Advantage plan that fails to achieve a three-Star rating or higher for three consecutive years.
 Plans consistently scoring below three stars for three years in a row face potential contract non-renewal from CMS.
 Additionally, CMS issues "consistent poor performer" notices to beneficiaries enrolled in plans with ratings below three stars for three or more years, encouraging them to consider enrolling in higher-quality plans during the Open Enrollment period.
 This regulatory framework ensures that sustained poor performance has meaningful consequences for plan sponsors.

 Organizations that are non-profit more frequently earn higher ratings than organizations that are for-profit.
 For MA-PDs, approximately 56% of non-profit contracts received 4 or more stars compared to 36% of for-profit MA-PDs, highlighting the correlation between organizational structure and quality outcomes.¹